 RIDGECREST-The Ridgecrest Neighborhood extends from I-5 east to 15th Ave NE and from the southern boundary of NE 145th Street to the northern boundary of NE 175th Street.
 Ridgecrest is a primarily a middle income, working class neighborhood that is both multi-cultural and multi-generational.
 According to the 2010 US Census, Ridgecrest had 6,116 residents and 2,175 homes, making it one of the most populated neighborhoods in Shoreline.
-The neighborhood also has nine churches and four parks, as well as Shoreline's only theatre and skate park and the oldest operating 7-11 store in the State of Washington.
+The neighborhood also has nine churches and four parks, Shoreline's only theatre, skate park, and the oldest operating 7-11 store in the State of Washington.